-Between 2013-2019, housing values have increased 96.48% which is among the highest price changes in the District.
-During the same time, rental prices have increased 41.44% which is the highest percentage change out of any area in the District.
+Between 2013-2019, housing values have increased 96.48%.
+During the same time, rental prices have increased 41.44% which is the highest percentage change out of any area in our District.

 Because of the substantial growth expectations from the Ruakākā Structure Plan, over the last 10-years, a wide-range of infrastructure projects have taken place to ensure the current and future populations are adequately managed, especially with drinking water, wastewater and stormwater.
 Further infrastructure investment will be required in the Ruakākā stormwater system which is planned under the Long-Term Plan.